-1. (Announce before the start of each game, each session)
+1. (Announce before the start of each game or each session)

 Good people make good sports.
 Sport A Winning Attitude today.
-Welcome to today's/tonight's IHSA Soccer by tournament game.
+Welcome to today's/tonight's IHSA Soccer tournament game.
 Interscholastic athletics are an extension of the educational process, and the field is the coach's classroom.
-Be Smart; Do What's Right.
-Good Sportsmanship is for everyone.
+Be Smart; Sport A Winning Attitude...Good Sportsmanship is for everyone.
 Thank you.